corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/node/corda-firewall-upgrade.md

 ## Upgrade

-When upgrading, it’s important to note that one of the main configuration differences is the renaming of all terms containing *bridge* to use *firewall*.
+When upgrading, it is important to note that one of the main configuration differences is the renaming of all terms containing *bridge* to use *firewall*.
 This applies to the configuration files for the bridge and float which are now called *firewall.conf*.
 There are properties which have been renamed or reworked, such as *customSSLConfiguration* which was previously used to override SSL configuration for bridge-to-artemis or bridge-to-float connections.
 For more information on the new properties, please see